English nouns

-For the purposes of this article, English nouns include English pronouns, but not English determiners.
+In this article English nouns include English pronouns but not English determiners.

 Subtypes

-English nouns are classified into three major subtypes as common nouns, proper nouns, and pronouns, each with its own typical syntactic behaviour.
+English nouns are classified into three major subtypes: common nouns, proper nouns, and pronouns, each with its own typical syntactic behaviour.

 Proper nouns

 Proper nouns are a class of words such as December, Canada, Leah, and Johnson that occur within noun phrases (NPs) that are proper names, though not all proper names contain proper nouns (e.g., General Electric is a proper name with no proper noun).
-The central cases of proper names, according to The Cambridge Grammar of the English Language, "are expressions which have been conventionally adopted as the name of a particular entity."
-A prominent category of proper names are the ones assigned to particular people or animals (Elizabeth, Fido).
+"The central cases of proper names", according to The Cambridge Grammar of the English Language, "are expressions which have been conventionally adopted as the name of a particular entity."
+A prominent category of proper names is of those assigned to particular people or animals (Elizabeth, Fido).
 Others include particular places (New Zealand, the United States of America) and institutions (Cambridge University, the United States Senate).
-While proper names may be realized by multi-word constituents, a proper noun is word-level unit in English.
+While proper names may be realized by multi-word constituents, a proper noun is a word-level unit in English.
 Thus, Zealand, for example, is a proper noun, but New Zealand, though a proper name, is not a proper noun.

 Unlike some common nouns, proper nouns do not typically show number contrast in English.
 Most proper nouns in English are singular and lack a plural form, though some may instead be plural and lack a singular form.
-For example, we typically expect Michigan but not *Michigans and the Philippines but not *Philippine.
+For example, we typically expect Michigan but not *Michigans, and the Philippines but not *Philippine.
 Proper nouns also differ from common nouns in that they typically lack either a determinative or determinative contrast.
 For instance, we typically expect Michigan but not *a Michigan, and though the Bahamas includes the determinative the, the determinative cannot normally be varied (compare *a Bahama and *some Bahamas).
 Finally, proper nouns differ from common nouns in that they typically cannot be modified by restrictive modifiers.

 In English, the features that distinguish proper nouns from common nouns do not necessarily apply in the rare situations in which proper nouns lack unique denotation.
 For example, London typically refers to a unique place, but someone trying to disambiguate between two places named London might pluralize it (Which of the Londons are you referring to?), add a determinative (Do you mean the London in Ontario?), or add a restrictive modifier (Do you mean the London in Ontario?).

 Pronouns

 English pronouns are a closed category of words that have a variety of features distinguishing them from common and proper nouns.
 Unlike common nouns, pronouns are mostly deictic and anaphoric pro-forms.
 In the clause I like you, for instance, I and you are deictic in that their meanings can only be understood in relation to the context of the utterance.
-In the clause Tell Anne I want to talk to her, on the other hand, her is anaphoric in that the pronoun derives its meaning from its antecedent (Anne, in this case).
+In the clause Tell Anne I want to talk to her, on the other hand, her is anaphoric in that the pronoun derives its meaning from its antecedent (Anne).